bmarkman1234/bmarkman1234/README.md

 ---

+I'm a geospatial professional passionate about using maps, data, and remote sensing to better understand and manage our environment 🌍

-Environmental analyst and geospatial scientist based in San Diego, CA. I work at the intersection of GIS, remote sensing, and ecological field work — translating complex spatial data into clear, actionable insights for conservation, planning, and infrastructure.
+My work sits at the intersection of GIS, remote sensing, and environmental science — building workflows with UAV LiDAR, hyperspectral imagery, and field data to model vegetation and support real-world land management decisions.
+Especially interested in where geospatial meets emerging tech.

 M.S.
 Geography, San Diego State University · B.S.
 Conservation Biology, UC Davis · FAA Part 107 Certified Drone Pilot